georgiarichards/georgiarichards.github.io/README.md

 ## Data

-The data is taken from: https://www.judiciary.uk/subject/prevention-of-future-deaths/
+The data is taken from the [Courts and Tribunals Judiciary website](https://www.judiciary.uk/subject/prevention-of-future-deaths/)

 To capture the data, we run a web scraper which is available in the `data` folder.